History of USM Alger (2010–present): Second professional era & Dream Team

 I want to make this club the best in the country.
 The USMA is a great team and we will naturally have to play to win titles, that's the least.
 Personally, I will do my best to ensure that the club does not miss anything on a daily basis.
 We have many projects and we are very keen to achieve them.

 — — Ali Haddad a statement about his ambitions with the team.

 In a joint decision by the Ligue de Football Professionnel and the Algerian Football Federation, the Algerian football championship was set to undergo professionalization starting from the 2010–11 season.
 As a result, all Algerian football clubs, which until then held semi-professional status, were to become fully professional that season.

 Mohamed Raouraoua, president of the Algerian Football Federation, had advocated for professionalism since taking office.
 He emphasized a new management approach based on discipline and seriousness, especially given the decline of Algerian football in recent years.
-The poor performance was largely attributed to the mismanagement of clubs, which had fallen behind their counterparts in neighboring countries countries that had embraced professional models and made significant progress, particularly at the continental level.
+The poor performance was largely attributed to the mismanagement of clubs, which had fallen behind their counterparts in neighboring countries that had embraced professional models and made significant progress, particularly at the continental level.

 A key milestone in this shift came on August 4, 2010, when USM Alger became the first Algerian club to go public in line with the league's professionalization.
 Businessman Ali Haddad became the majority shareholder, investing 700 million Algerian dinars to acquire an 83% stake in the club.
 Subsequently, on October 27, 2010, Haddad replaced Saïd Allik who had served as club president for 18 years as the new president and owner of USM Alger.

+French coach Hervé Renard managed the team for a nine-month spell in 2011.

 The first season of professional football in Algeria proved difficult for USM Alger and was their worst since the 1999–2000 season.
 Head coach Noureddine Saadi was dismissed and replaced by Frenchman Hervé Renard, whose contract included a clause allowing him to leave if offered a position with a national team.
 USM Alger endured a tough campaign, going nearly five months without a victory.
 The team only secured its place in the top flight in the final round of the season, following a crucial win against USM Annaba.

 USM Alger Dream Team in training 2011–12 season.

 In response to the poor season, the club made major moves during the summer transfer window.
 USMA signed 15 top level players, including four from rivals ES Sétif.
 Meanwhile, two of the club’s longest serving players, Hocine Achiou and Karim Ghazi, were released after the coach declined to keep them in the squad.
 On July 28, 2011, USM Alger signed an indefinite sponsorship deal with the American sportswear brand Nike.
 These sweeping changes significantly reshaped the team's core, prompting the Algerian media particularly local newspapers to nickname USM Alger the "Dream Team".